 Our investments in newly originated secured debt may take the form of first lien senior secured and unitranche loans, notes, bonds and other corporate debt securities, bridge loans, assignments, participations, total return swaps and other derivatives.
 We seek to invest primarily in first lien senior secured debt and unitranche loans but may also invest in second lien and subordinated debt.
-We intend to invest primarily in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if they were rated.
-A portion of our investments may also be composed of "covenant-lite loans," although such loans are not expected to comprise a significant portion of our portfolio.
+We intend to invest primarily in securities that are rated below investment grade by rating agencies or that would be rated below investment grade by rating agencies or that would be rated below investment grade by rating agencies or that would be rated below investment grade by rating agencies or that would be rated below investment grade by rating agencies or that would be rated below investment grade by rating agencies or that would be rated below investment grade by rating agencies or that would be rated below investment grade by rating agencies or that would be rated below investments as including through loan portfolio.
 We also have the ability to acquire investments through secondary transactions, including through loan portfolios, receivables, contractual obligations to purchase subsequently originated loans and other debt instruments.

 Although not expected to be a primary component of our investment strategy, we may also make certain opportunistic investments in instruments other than secured debt with a view to enhancing returns, such as mezzanine debt, payment-in-kind notes, convertible debt and other unsecured debt instruments, structured debt that is not secured by financial or other assets, debtor-in-possession financings and equity in loan portfolios or portfolios of receivables ("Opportunistic Investments"), in each case taking into account availability of leverage for such investments and our target risk/return profile.
 We may, to a limited extent, invest in junior debt (whether secured or unsecured), including mezzanine loans, as part of our investment strategy and upon approval of each such investment by our portfolio management team.
 We may also invest in preferred equity, or our debt investments may be accompanied by equity-related securities (such as options or warrants) and/or select common equity investments.
-While we expect our assets to be primarily directly originated, we may also invest in structured products or broadly syndicated transactions where HPS seeks an anchor-like or otherwise influential role in certain traded instruments as part of our liquid portfolio.
+While we expect our assets to be primarily directly originated, we may also invest in structured products or broadly syndicated transactions where HPS and/or its affiliates seek an anchor-like or otherwise influential role in certain traded instruments as part of our liquid portfolio.

 The loans within the portfolio are typically floating rate instruments that often pay current income on a quarterly basis, and we look to generate return from a combination of ongoing interest income, original issue discount, closing payments, commitment fees, prepayments and related fees.
-Our investments generally have stated terms of three to seven years, and the expected average life of our investments is generally two to three years.
+Dur investments generally have stated terms of three to seven years, and the expected average life of our investments is generally two to three years.
 However, there is no limit to the maturity or duration of any investment that we may hold in our portfolio.
-We expect most of our debt investments to be unrated.
-When rated by a nationally recognized statistical ratings organization, our investments would generally carry a rating below investment grade (rated lower than "Baa3" by Moody's Investor Service, Inc. or lower than "BBB-" by Standard & Poor's Rating Services).
+We expect most of our debt investments rated by a nationally recognized statistical ratings organization, our investments would generally carry a rating below investment grade for lower than "BaBs" by Standard & Poor's Rating Services).
 Below investment grade securities, which are often referred to as "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
 They may also be illiquid and difficult to value.